General Fitness Training Program

 What is in the flexibility, balance, co-ordination and core unit?

 The unit comprises of a selection of upper body conditioning exercises - e.g. Sit Ups (upper abdominals), Back Arches (Back), Transversus Abdominis (Abdominal), Hip and Leg raise (Gluteals and hamstrings).
 An explanation of these exercise and other exercises are detailed on the upper body conditioning exercises page.
-All the exercises to be done smoothly and slowly to develop balance and coordination.
-Start with 10 repetitions of each exercise and over time increase the number of repetitions - the focus is quality of movement not quantity of repetitions.
+All the exercises to be done smoothly and slowly to develop balance and co-ordination.
+Start with 10 repetitions of each exercise and over time increase the number of repetitions - the focus is the quality of movement not the number of repetitions.
 This unit will last between 10 and 15 minutes.

 What is in an endurance unit?